 #1 Spammy Author Boxes – You’re An Easy Target

 Are you constantly writing and publishing multiple guest posts for different clients by the same author?
-Not to mention the dodgy looking links in the author box, this looks spammy to the average everyday web surfer never mind us SEO’s and Marketers who know exactly why your doing it and not to mention the big G.
+Not to mention the dodgy-looking links in the author box, this looks spammy to the average everyday web surfer never mind us SEO’s and Marketers who know exactly why you’re doing it and not to mention the big G.

 You should really consider using personas for different clients.
 Don’t forget anyone can find out exactly what you’ve published and for which clients just by searching in Google for ‘Your Name’ “Guest Blog”.

-We prefer not to use author boxes in our Guest Posting Service, so that our ‘guest posts’ do not fall into the traditional guest post format.
+We prefer not to use author boxes in our Guest Post Service so that our ‘guest posts’ do not fall into the traditional guest post format.
 Our links appear within the body and flow of the article.
 If you can’t do this with the blog owner then try using just an author byline and just ensure you use different personas for different clients.

 Takeaway: Don’t leave a large author box footprint across all your clients in many different industries.
 Better still, negotiate with the blog owner so that you do not have to use an author box.

 #2 Don’t Write Boring Posts & Don’t Regurgitate

 We know there are a lot of blogs that accept low-quality posts, but by raising your quality you can get accepted on much better blogs!
 If your client is in a boring industry, spice it up.
 Use different verticals to cross-reference your client’s industry.